The Big Business Of Street Style Bait

 Advertisement

 Angling to get your photo taken might seem like an exercise in vainglory, but it’s an integral part of the blogger-industrial complex.
-By wearing certain brands that appear in viral street style photos, influencers court new business and strengthen existing relationships; it’s similar to how legacy fashion magazines favour advertisers in editorial coverage.
-And when every American fashion publication, brand, marketer, creative and executive is in town and paying attention, it’d be foolish not to take advantage.
+By wearing certain brands that appear in viral street style photos, influencers court new business and strengthen existing relationships; it’s similar to how legacy fashion magazines favor advertisers in editorial coverage.
+And when every American fashion publication, brand, marketer, creative, and executive is in town and paying attention, it’d be foolish to not take advantage.

 “The quantity of business opportunities rises during NYFW,” says Vanessa Flaherty, a partner and senior vice president from The Digital Brand Architects, an LA-based digital talent management agency who represent influencers.
 “Brands are looking at NYFW as a gateway to working with influencers as a testing ground to later parlay into longer-term opportunities.”
 If you play your cards right, peacocking in front of photographers can make you a whole lot of money.
 For digital celebrities like Whittington, Fashion Week is Sweeps Week.